Renters' Rights Act 2025 · Module 5 of 5

 Day 270.
 First-tier Tribunal, Property Chamber.
 Leeds Regional Office, Hearing Room 2.
 The bench is yours.

-Your role: Judge Rosemary Whittaker — First-tier Tribunal, Property Chamber.
-Twenty-three years on the bench.
-Property law your second career.
+Your role: Judge Rosemary Whittaker.
+Twenty-three years on the bench, property law your second career.

-M5 is structurally different from the four modules behind you.
-You are not making one decision at a time and being scored — you are composing a tribunal ruling.
+You are not picking one decision at a time.
+You are composing a tribunal ruling.
 Four mechanics, in order:

 2. Domino visualiser.
-A traceable cause-and-effect chain across all four prior modules.
-You select the root cause your ruling will rest on.
+A cause-and-effect chain across M1–M4.
+Pick the root your ruling rests on.

 3. Ruling Composer.
-Five operative panels — Ground finding, Awaab's Law finding, Rent Repayment Order, Banning Order, Costs.
-One option per panel.
-No fence-sit — the tribunal must rule.
+Five operative panels: Ground finding, Awaab's Law, RRO, Banning Order, Costs.

-4. Audio ruling, delivered by you.
+4. Audio ruling.
 An 80-second voiced ruling assembled from your panels.
-Cannot be skipped.
-Three pause-and-reflect prompts will surface during playback.
+Three reflect-prompts during playback.

-The four M1–M4 meters carry forward as FINAL bars: Process Integrity · Tenant Wellbeing · Evidence Admissibility · Reasonableness.
-The ending is routed by the ruling you compose, not by the score — the score modulates flavour, not which ending fires.
+M1–M4 meters carry as FINAL bars.
+The ending is routed by the ruling, not the score.
 Six endings are reachable.

 Property Chamber · Hearing Room 2 · Leeds